-The design of a two-jet air distributor is proposed, which forms a swirled and flat laying air jet, that provides intensive attenuation of air flow parameters in stationary and variable mode.
+The design of a TJAD is proposed, which forms a swirled and flat laying air jet that provides intensive attenuation of air flow parameters in stationary and variable mode.

-The theoretical and practical consequences are: creation of a methodology for engineering calculation and selection of ventilation systems using TJAD; the possibility of designing energy-saving air distribution schemes in ventilation and air conditioning systems in small-volume production premises with the provision of standard temperatures and air velocities in both stationary and variable modess.
+The theoretical and practical consequences are: creation of a methodology for engineering calculation and selection of ventilation systems using TJAD; the possibility of designing energy-saving air distribution schemes in ventilation and air conditioning systems in small-volume production premises with the provision of standard temperatures and air velocities in both stationary and variable modes.